textileio/community/docs/how.md

-# How does it work?
+# How it works

+TODO: Expand / better connect the homogeneous network of nodes + cafes, portable wallets

 ## Data Wallet